Pittsburgh-NEH-Institute/Institute-Materials-2020/admin/housing.md

 ## Meals

 Your PUC (Panther Utility Card) will come loaded with Panther Funds, which you can use to purchase food both on campus and at restaurants and stores in the surrounding area of Oakland. $45 per day in PantherFunds have been allotted to each Institute participant for purchasing meals.
 [Forbes Street Market](https://dineoncampus.com/pitt/forbes-street-market) accepts Panther Funds and offers groceries and quick meals.
 It is conveniently located right across the street from David Lawrence Hall, where Institute sessions are held.
-Panther Funds are accepted at [many University merchants](https://www.pc.pitt.edu/panther-card/merchants/university-merchants) and at independent [restaurants, fast food, coffe shops, grocery stores, and other vendors](https://acceptinglocations.com/pantherfunds/).
+Panther Funds are accepted at [many University merchants](https://www.pc.pitt.edu/panther-card/merchants/university-merchants) and at independent [restaurants, fast food establishments, coffee shops, grocery stores, and other vendors](https://acceptinglocations.com/pantherfunds/).
 Some stores may be located a bit further from campus but can be easily accessed by nearby buses.

 ## Parking and transportation